-These are children who learn at a slower pace than their peers, even with appropriate differentiation.
+Children who learn at a slower pace than their peers, even with appropriate differentiation.
 Learning difficulties cover a wide range of needs, including moderate learning difficulties; severe learning difficulties where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication and specific learning difficulties which affect one or more specific aspects of learning.

-Social, emotional and mental health difficulties
+Social, Emotional and Mental Health difficulties